#1 – Wear Warm Clothes

 The same type of small space heaters you use in your house can be used inside your RV.
 Keep in mind, electric heaters require a lot of electrical power, and are best used while plugged in with full hookups.
 If you attempt to run an electric heater while dry camping, you seriously risk draining your batteries.

 Let’s look at a few different types of heaters commonly used inside an RV.

 A ceramic space heater is an efficient and safe way to heat the small spaces inside an RV.
 Of course, these heaters require electricity, so you’ll probably need to be plugged in at a campground.

 #2 – Catalytic Propane Heaters

 These are small, efficient and quiet, with no open flame.
 They do not require electricity, so they can easily be used while dry camping.

 Heat pumps run on electricity, but are far more energy-efficient than other types of electric heaters.
 However, they may not warm your RV sufficiently in very cold, freezing temperatures.

 #4 – Portable Propane Heater

-While technically still propane, these portable heaters use the small 1 lb. bottles of propane.
+While technically still propane, these portable heaters use the small one-pound bottles of propane.
 They work with a small pilot flame, heating a ceramic plate.
 They are generally safe and do not require electricity.

 #5 – Wood Stove